Balancing Multimodal Training Through Game-Theoretic Regularization: Supplementary Material

 \subsection{Experimental Details}

 In this section, we outline the necessary details to reproduce our experiments.
 Across all datasets, we follow a consistent procedure: we first determine an appropriate learning rate (lr) for the unimodal models by testing several candidates until finding one that works across both modalities.
-While this step could be avoided by exploiting parameter specific learning rates, we expected stability implications which we aimed to avoid.
-For all the experiments of the same dataset/model pair we use the same hyperparameters, except when fine-tuning pretrained encoders, where we apply a learning rate scaled by one magnitude lower.
+While this step could be avoided by exploiting parameter-specific learning rates, we expected stability implications which we aimed to avoid.
+For all the experiments of the same dataset/model pair, we use the same hyperparameters, except when fine-tuning pretrained encoders, where we apply a learning rate scaled one magnitude lower.

 All models are optimized using Adam \cite{kingma2014adam} with a cosine learning rate scheduler and a steady warm-up phase, except for the Something-Something dataset, where we use Adaw \cite{loshchilov2017decoupled}.
 Early stopping is applied for all models, with maximum epochs set to 100 for ResNet and Transformer models, 50 for Conformer models, and 30 epochs in total for Swin Transformers without early stopping.
 Batch sizes are adjusted based on computational resources, with ResNets and Transformers both using a batch size of 32, Conformers using 8, and Swin-TF using 16.
 These settings ensure balanced performance and efficient training across all experiments.
+In several instances, initializing the encoders with pre-trained weights from unimodal training proved beneficial.
+This was particularly effective for datasets without precomputed features and models without access to larger-scale SSL pretraining.
 We use different learning rates (\(lr\)) and weight decay (\(wd\)) values across experiments, tailored to each dataset and model.
 For ResNet models, we use \(lr=1\text{e}{-3}\) and \(wd=1\text{e}{-4}\) for CREMA-D, while both AVE and UCF use \(lr=1\text{e}{-4}\) and \(wd=1\text{e}{-4}\).
-For Transformer models, including MOSI and MOSEI on two and three modalities, the hyperparameters are consistently \(lr=1\text{e}{-4}\) and \(wd=1\text{e}{-4}\).
+For Transformer models, including MOSI and MOSEI on two and three modalities, the hyperparameters are consistent \(lr=1\text{e}{-4}\) and \(wd=1\text{e}{-4}\).
 Similarly, for Conformer models, we set \(lr=5\text{e}{-5}\) and \(wd=5\text{e}{-6}\) for CREMA-D, while AVE uses \(lr=1\text{e}{-4}\) and \(wd=1\text{e}{-4}\).
 Finally, for Swin-TF models trained on the Something-Something dataset, we configure \(lr=1\text{e}{-4}\) and \(wd=0.02\).